bluz71/bash-seafly-prompt/README.md

   true` file system monitor was also enabled as [documented here](https://github.blog/2022-06-29-improve-git-monorepo-performance-with-a-file-system-monitor)

-Note, as of May 2023 `fsmonitor` is implemented only for Windows and macOS.
+Note, as of May 2023 `fsmonitor` is implemented only for Windows and macOS, it is not available for Linux.

+In practise, a prompt startup time under 40ms feels instant.

 Configuration
 -------------